 So just sit back, pour yourself a coffee and let’s start!

 What is an SEO Proposal?
-And How to Write Best SEO Proposal?
+How to Write The SEO Proposal That Converts?

 In simple words, think of your SEO proposal as a job interview on paper.
 You need to explain why you are the best person (or an agency) for this job and actually sell yourself or a business.